What is Thai Massage?

 There are numerous programs around the world with solid training as well, but many die-hard therapists make the pilgrimage to Thailand to acquire at least some authentic knowledge base.

 Good to know:

-She’ll also use your body as a tool for deepening them, by sitting on your feet and legs, or pushing or pulling you into twists.
+She’ll also use your body as a tool for deepening stretches by sitting on your feet and legs or pushing or pulling you into twists.